Large Language Models as Neurolinguistic Subjects: Discrepancy between Performance and Competence: Experiment Setup

 We use minimal pair probing for English, Chinese, and German to assess grammaticality (form) and conceptuality (meaning).
 Table \ref{tab:dataset} presents the overall dataset information used in our experiments.
-Further dataset descriptions are in Appendix \ref{sec:appendix_dataset}.
+We use Llama2-7B, Llama3-8B, and Qwen-7B models in both base and chat versions.
+Further dataset and model descriptions are in Appendix \ref{sec:appendix_dataset} and \ref{sec:appendix_models}.